Sally Varma: Animal welfare work

 Sally worked as a volunteer with PAWS Thrissur, an animal welfare organization in the city of Thrissur, Kerala from 2012.
 Later in 2015, she joined as the Kerala State Outreach Coordinator of Humane Society International/India.
-She is currently the Senior Campaigner in the Farm Animal Protection Campaign of the organisation, and works on sensitising the public on animal agriculture, its relation to climate change and Sustainable Development Goals of the United Nations and promoting plant based food as a sustainable choice of living.
+She is currently the Senior Specialist in the Farm Animal Protection Campaign of the organisation, and works on sensitising the public on animal agriculture, its relation to climate change and Sustainable Development Goals of the United Nations and promoting plant based food as a sustainable choice of living.
 Her work for the protection of street dogs and against the cruelty to animals in Kerala has received great attention in Kerala.
 The Government of Kerala recognised her for the efforts during the Kerala Floods of 2018 and 2019.
 She regularly conducts awareness programmes in schools/colleges for students and is a TedX speaker focussing on sensitising the public against animal cruelty and instilling compassion in the society.